f5devcentral/f5-velos-training/docs/bigiq_support_for_velos.rst

   :align: center
   :scale: 70%

 VELOS tenants can also be onboarded in BIG-IQ using Declarative Onboarding (DO).
-Once A tenant is created via one of the VELOS interfaces you can run a DO declaration like the one below to BIG-IQ to provision, configure and import it.
-In the DO declaration you will specify a **targetHost** which is the IP address of the tenant to be onboarded.
+Once a tenant is created via one of the VELOS interfaces you can run a DO declaration like the one below to BIG-IQ to provision, configure, and import it.
+In the DO declaration you will specify a **targetHost**, which is the IP address of the tenant to be onboarded.
 The following is an example of a DO declaration for onboarding a VELOS tenant:

 .. code-block:: bash